qslin/MiMut/README.md

 There will be a `tmp` folder storing all the intermediate data such as the trimmed reads and the alignment files.
 Since in most cases, these files will not be used anymore, you can delete the folder by `rm -r tmp` after the MiMut job is finished.

 ## Frequently asked questions

-1. Why there is no SNP in the outputs?

-If there no error message, it means no SNP candidate left after filtering.